6 August 2008

 So the ingredients this week are few–no, not even, they’re couple.

-Peaches Soaked in Red Wine
+Peaches Soaked in Red Wine or Drunken Peaches

-1. You need some red wine; if your father-in-law makes it like mine does, all the better.
-Take note of our fancy wine glasses.
+Kindly note of our fancy wine glasses.
 Yes, they are Nutella glasses.
 You see, we’re paesani and real wine glasses rarely make it out of the cabinet.

-2. You need fresh, ripe peaches.
 For those of you who don’t like peaches because of the fuzz, this recipe is for you since I recommend peeling the peaches before soaking.

 3. Enjoy each delicious slice one at a time with sips of wine in between if you like.

 Notice, as well, our fancy plastic plates.
-What you see is what you get, faithful readers–there ain’t no fancying up peaches soaked in red wine in this house.
+What you see is what you get, faithful readers — there ain’t no fancying up peaches soaked in red wine in this house.

 But they’re still pretty, don’t you think?